detectlanguage/detectlanguage-ruby/README.md

 Detects language of given text.
 Returns detected language codes and scores.

-Before using Detect Language API client you setup your personal API key.
+Before using Detect Language API client you have to setup your personal API key.
 You can get it by signing up at http://detectlanguage.com

 ## Installation